 The good news is that you may have some control over how much you receive/pay; couples have the option of agreeing to a spousal support amount outside of court.
 This can be done through collaborative divorce, mediation, or back-and-forth negotiation.
-In fact, the amount of spousal support that a party may be ordered to pay is only left up to a judge in the event that a couple cannot agree on a support amount.
-Reaching an agreement out of court is ideal.
-Not only does this allow you to have more say over the final outcome, but settling out of court is less expensive, time consuming, and stressful.
+In fact, the amount of spousal support that a party may be ordered to pay is only left up to a judge in the event that a couple cannot come to an agreement on their own.
+Reaching an agreement out of court is the ideal outcome, and this is our goal whenever possible.
+Not only does settling alimony/spousal support issues out of court give you more control over the final outcome, it is also less expensive, time consuming, and stressful.

 Paying Spousal Support Is Not Optional

-How Working with an Experienced Attorney Can Help
+How Working with an Experienced Virginia Spousal Support Attorney Can Help

-At the law offices of Olmstead & Olmstead, P.C., we know how important an award of spousal support may be if you are going through a divorce.
-When you need the representation of a legal professional you can trust to work hard for your best interests, our legal team is here.
-Please visit us today to request a consultation, or call us at 703-361-1555.
-You can also send us an email explaining the basics of your case by filling out the form found on our contact page.
+At the law offices of Olmstead & Olmstead, P.C., we know how important an alimony/spousal support award may be if you are going through a divorce.
+When you need the representation of a legal professional you can trust to work hard for your best interests, our legal team is here to help.
+Please visit us today to request a consultation or call us at 703-361-1555.
+You can also send us a secure and confidential message through our online contact form.